git-pull/tao-of-tmux/manuscript/10-scripting.md

     # If already in client
     $ tmux suspend-client

-    # bring client back to the foreground
+    # Bring client back to the foreground
     $ fg

 ### `$ tmux switch-client [-c target-client] [-t target-session]`